Modern porch with many windows.

 Unexpected Bills

 No one likes unexpected expenses.
-And when these expenses are emergencies that can’t be ignored?
-They’re even more unwelcome.
+And when these expenses are emergencies that can’t be ignored, they’re even more unwelcome.

 These unexpected bills are another reason why people turn to personal loans.
-Taking out a loan with an interest rate of 11% is a better choice for paying off unexpected emergencies than is putting these surprise expenses on a credit card that charges 19% interest.
+Taking out a loan with an interest rate of 11% is a better choice for paying off unexpected emergencies than putting these surprise expenses on a credit card that charges 19% interest.

-Some of the unexpected expenses you might cover with a personal loan include:
+Unexpected expenses you might cover with a personal loan include:

 Large Purchases

 Need to make a large purchase, such as new furniture for your apartment or a new computer for your freelance career?
 A personal loan might be a better option than putting this large expense on a credit card with a high interest rate.
 A personal loan is a better choice, too, than emptying your savings account to pay for a large purchase.
-If you deplete your savings, you’re left vulnerable should you get hit with unexpected expenses.
+If you deplete your savings, you’re left vulnerable if you get hit with unexpected expenses.

 Vehicle Financing

 Using a personal loan, though, might limit the type of car you can buy.
-Personal loans tend to have lower maximums than do traditional auto loans, limiting how expensive your new car can be.
+Personal loans tend to have lower maximums than traditional auto loans, limiting how expensive your new car purchase can be.

 Wedding Expenses

-FAQs About Personal Loan Uses
+Personal Loan Uses FAQs

 What can I use a personal loan for?

-In other ways, though, a personal loan acts like any other loan: You borrow a lump sum of money and repay it in monthly payments.
+A personal loan acts like any other loan: You borrow a lump sum of money and repay it in monthly payments.
 Your lender will charge interest on the money you borrow.
 When you make your monthly payments, part of your payment will go toward your loan’s principal balance, while part will cover interest.

 When should I not use a personal loan?

 • Paying for college tuition: If you need loans to pay for college tuition, it makes more sense to apply for government or private student loans.
-Student loans typically come with lower interest rates, and federal student loans come with certain protections if you face financial struggles.

 Where can I get a personal loan?